Crile (crater)

-Crile is a tiny lunar impact crater.
+Crile is a tiny lunar impact crater with a diameter of 9.30 km.
 It is roughly circular and cup-shaped, with interior walls that slope down to the midpoint.
-The crater lies in the Palus Somni, between the Mare Crisium to the east and Mare Tranquillitatis to the west.
+The crater lies in the Palus Somni region, between the Mare Crisium to the east and Mare Tranquillitatis to the west.

-This formation was previously designated Proclus F before being renamed by the IAU in 1976.
+Previously designated Proclus F, this crater is named for American surgeon George Washington Crile (1864-1943).
+Its designation was officially adopted by the IAU in 1976.
 Proclus itself is located to the north-northeast.
-The crater was named for American surgeon George Washington Crile.